L&D: A Critical Component of Your Employee Retention Strategy

 Nearly half (48 percent) of America’s working population is actively job searching or watching for new opportunities amid the Great Resignation.
 And many are taking action.
 Voluntary resignations have been steadily increasing, with rates reaching the highest level recorded in 22 years.

-Low pay and no opportunities for advancement are the top two reasons for employee turnover, but 94 percent of people surveyed said they’d stay at a company longer if their employers invested in their careers.
+Low pay and no opportunities for advancement are the top two reasons for employee turnover.
+However, 94 percent of people surveyed said they’d stay at a company longer if their employers invested in their careers.

 How to effectively use L&D in your employee retention strategy